sradics/digital-garden/_notes/Team Genius.md

 trios are more like radioactive elements: they seem to exist for only a brief time before they break down to their natural state, pairs.
 It is important to appreciate that fact up front.
 Make the most of your trios for as long as they exist, but don’t depend on them to survive, and don’t be caught surprised when they fail. — location: [2772](kindle://book?action=open&asin=B00OG8AXKO&location=2772) ^ref-53101

 ---
+stable—trios are more like radioactive elements: they seem to exist for only a brief time before they break down to their natural state, pairs.
+It is important to appreciate that fact up front.
+Make the most of your trios for as long as they exist, but don’t depend on them to survive, and don’t be caught surprised when they fail. — location: [2846](kindle://book?action=open&asin=B00OG8AXKO&location=2846) ^ref-60130

+---
 logistics, strategy, tactics and contingencies. — location: [2799](kindle://book?action=open&asin=B00OG8AXKO&location=2799) ^ref-36834

 ---